 Do your kids like to help you decorate for the different seasons?
 I know my kids do.
-It is always so exciting to them to see our house change a little.
+It is always so exciting for them to see our house change a little.

 7. Tin Foil Easter Egg

-I love easy crafts.
-I love crafts that don’t require weird supplies.
+I love easy Easter crafts, I love crafts that don’t require weird supplies.
 I also love crafts that I can do without pulling my hair out.
-Which means my kids will most likely not pitch a fit in frustration during the craft.
+This means my kids will most likely not throw a fit in frustration during the craft.

 9. DIY Salt Eggs

 This craft triggers memories for me.
 When I was a little girl my mom always decorated for Easter.
 I don’t mean just a few small items sitting around.
-She really decorated.
+She really decorated Easter.